 Thank you in the name of life, nature and biodiversity.

-Origins: The giant Belo Monte hydroelectric dam now being built on the Xingu River in the northern Brazilian state of Pará will be the third-largest dam in the world, (after the Three Gorges dam and the Itaipu dam).
+Origins: The giant Belo Monte hydroelectric dam now being built on the Xingu River in the northern Brazilian state of Pará will be the third-largest dam in the world when completed (after the Chinese Three Gorges Dam and the Brazilian-Paraguayan Itaipu Dam).
 The Belo Monte dam project has been the target of opposition both within Brazil and internationally for a number of reasons, including its potential impact on the environment and on the indigenous peoples and other residents of the area.

 One of the groups that will be affected by the Belo Monte dam project is the Kayapó tribe, who Amazon Watch reported in mid-March 2013 were spurning a $9 million offer from Brazil's state-owned electricity agency to fund development projects in their region and were reaffirming their opposition to the dam: